Newton W. and Wilma C.Thomas Endowed Chair of Theoretical and Computational Astrophysics

 Director, Application Acceleration Center of Excellence

-Deputy Director, Intel Parallel Computing Center, Joint Institute for Computational Sciences
+Deputy Director, Intel® PCC, Joint Institute for Computational Sciences

 Jeremy C. Smith